MohanaprabhaS/EXP-3/README.md

 # EXP-3
 EXPT NO: 3				STAIR CASE WIRING
+## Name: Mohanaprabha S
+## Register no: 212224040197
 AIM
  To control the status of the given lamp by using two–way switches.
 APPARATUS REQUIRED: